krzysztofdrys/go1-24-talk/slides.md

 # Swiss tables

-1. I have no idea why they are called like that.
+1. Created at Google in 2017
-2. Created at Google in 2017,
+2. Created in Google Zurich and uses closed hashing, hence name,
 3. Implemented as an open-source project c++ library in 2018,
 4. Implemented as Go libraries by a few people (https://github.com/cockroachdb/swiss, https://github.com/dolthub/swiss)
 5. Now used as `map` "backend" in Go 1.24.

 ---